 Information for Prospective Donors

-Donors contribute significantly to strengthening the collections and fulfilling the mission of the Duke University Libraries through their financial support and their gifts of books, manuscripts and other library materials.
-Gifts-in-kind form an indispensable resource for the teaching and research activities of Duke University.
-Staff will evaluate gifts in terms of institutional value and consider whether materials support the collection development policy for a particular subject area.
+Donors contribute significantly to strengthening the collections and fulfilling the mission of the Duke University Libraries through their financial support and their gifts of books, manuscripts and other library materials, which are an indispensable resource for the teaching and research activities of Duke University.
+Library staff will evaluate potential gifts in terms of institutional value and consider whether materials support the collection development goals for a particular subject area when assessing a gift.

 - Duke University Libraries reserves the right to determine whether the gift will be retained, where it will be located and how it will be cataloged and circulated.

-- Materials that Duke University Libraries does not accept will be offered to domestic and international libraries or sold.
+- Materials that Duke University Libraries does not keep will be offered to domestic and international libraries or sold.
 Sale proceeds are used to purchase library materials.

 Income Tax Deductions